 - Analysts' opinion: 20 Strong Buy, 9 Buy, 5 Hold, 1 Sell, 0 Strong Sell

-Hedge funds like Visa because it's the world's largest payments network.
-As such, it is well-positioned to benefit from the growth of cashless transactions and digital mobile payments.
+It's not hard to see hedge funds put Visa (V, $205.13) among their most valued blue-chip stocks.
+As the world's largest payments network, the company is well positioned to benefit from the growth of cashless transactions and digital mobile payments.

 - Dividend yield: N/A